Famed hacker Barnaby Jack dies a week before hacking convention

 Black Hat said that it will not replace Jack's session at the conference, saying the hour would be left vacant for conference attendees to commemorate his life and work.

-(Reporting by Jim Finkle; Editing by Tiffany Wu, Vicki Allen and Bill Trott)
+(Reporting by Jim Finkle in Boston; Editing by Tiffany Wu, Vicki Allen, Bill Trott and Lisa Shumaker)